 Imagine for a second this common scenario that takes place quite often in households with multiple dogs.
 A dog is passing by a fence, while on the other side of the fence a dog starts ferociously barking at this dog.
 Soon, another dog joins in and they are now both madly barking at this dog on the other side of the fence.

 Something similar may take place when owners with good intent try to break up a fight.
 The dogs, suddenly interrupted, may attack anything that gets in between them.
-This is not intentional; it is almost an automated response from being in a fight and flight situation.
+This is not intentional; it is almost an automated response to being in a fight-and-flight situation.
 Therefore, these dogs may bite without even realizing they are actually attacking their owner!